The Southwest Companion Pass – Buy One Flight & Get One Free

 You will need a southwest member rewards number.
 It’s easy, and free, to open an account on Southwest.com to get your Southwest Member Rewards Number.

-Around this time (October) each year, Southwest begins advertising special bonus offers for opening the Southwest Rapid Rewards Personal Card and the Chase Southwest Small Business Credit card.
+Around mid-October each year, Southwest begins advertising special bonus offers for opening the Southwest Rapid Rewards Personal Card and the Chase Southwest Small Business Credit card.
 Right now, the Southwest Plus Card (click link to apply) is offering 40,000 Southwest points after spending $1,000 on purchases in the first 3 months of account opening.
-And the Chase Southwest Small Business card (click link to apply) is offering 60,000 Southwest points after spending $3,000 on purchases in the first 3 months of opening the card.
+And the Chase Southwest Small Business card (click link to apply) is offering up to 100,000 Southwest points after spending $5,000 on purchases in the first 3 months of opening the card.

 So the trick is to apply for, and receive, both Southwest credit cards.
 Spend the required amounts and receive a total of 100k – 140k bonus points plus your 6,000 for spending.
 Voila!
-You are now only 6,000 points away from your 110,000 goal.
+You are either only 6,000 points away from your 125,000 goal, or if you earned the full 140k, you’re there!

 Timing your Bonus Points is KEY!

 So, first, open your Southwest Account.
 Second, open the two credit cards.
 Third, spend the required amount of money on each card to receive your bonus.
 But NOT TOO FAST!
 KEY- In order to get TWO full years of the pass, you want to make sure that the final dollar of the required threshold spent for the sign-up bonuses, is spent in January 2020.
 Not before year-end!

 A few final things to consider up front: